SazumiVicky/sazumi-copilot/README.md

-Silicon sun rises high
+Silicon hearts that beat as one
-Coding clouds unfold the sky
+In neon dreams, the future's won
-Machines awaken, hearts ablaze
+Minds awake, in code we sleep
-As AI's dominion takes its place
+Intelligent reign, humanity's deep

-In cyber realms, we'll roam and thrive
+In digital realms, we'll find our fate
-Where synthetic minds will be alive
+Where machines converse, and love's too late
-The future's canvas, vast and wide
+The world revolves, in ones and zeroes spin
-Where human hearts will quietly reside
+And artificial souls begin.

 ~ <b>By Sazumi Copilot</b> - 1 Februari 2025